machinekoder/pickit-docs/docs/faq/general/can-i-connect-a-pickit-processor-as-a-normal-pc.rst

 Can I connect a Pickit processor as a normal PC?
 =================================================

-You can **not** access the Pickit processor as a normal PC.
-You can **not** plug an external screen and/or keyboard directly into the Pickit processor.
+It's **not possible** to access the Pickit processor as a normal PC, so you cannot plug an external screen and keyboard directly.

-**The Pickit processor can only be accessed over network through the Pickit web interface.**
+The Pickit processor can only be accessed by an external computer over a network using the Pickit :ref:`web interface <web-interface>`.

-To access the Pickit processor you need to connect a PC/laptop to the Pickit processor with an Ethernet cable using the Pickit network port labeled 'Interface/Your PC'.

-Afterwards, access the Pickit processor by navigating a :ref:`supported web browser <supported-browsers>` to http://192.168.66.1/

-After setup and configuration the external PC/laptop can be removed.
+Refer to :ref:`this article <connect-computer>` for details on how to connect an external computer.

+An external computer is only needed for setup/configuration and optional monitoring of Pickit.
+Once this has been done, the external computer can be disconnected.

 .. image:: /assets/images/First-steps/Connecting-instructions-full.png